bagelquant/bagelquant.github.io/_pages/math-advanced/econometrics/multivariable-regression.md

 - $\beta_0, \beta_1, \ldots, \beta_n$ are the coefficients,
 - $\epsilon$ is the error term.

-The model can be written in matrix form as:
+This model can be expressed in matrix notation as:

 $$
 y = X\beta + \epsilon,